 We continue to operate with reduced activity levels and are proactively reducing expenditures in an effort to conserve cash while we identify and evaluate new opportunities going forward.
 Currently, our properties have sufficient work credits and can therefore be carried at very minimal costs.
-We are also investigating other opportunities, such as asset sales or project acquisitions that would enable the Company to diversify and grow.
+We are also the right to retain one back-in right to 50% for any one mining project with an economic threshold of 15,000,000 tons of resources.